 Finally, the transition to electric vehicles has added a new layer of complexity.
 Brands that can address range anxiety, charging infrastructure uncertainty, and total cost of ownership questions within their promotional activity have a significant advantage in the current market.

 The test drive is the single most important conversion point in the new car sales journey.
-Research consistently shows that consumers who take a test drive convert to purchase at dramatically higher rates than those who do not.
+Test-drive-to-purchase conversion typically runs between 20% and 40% across dealerships, and 91% of buyers now take a test drive before purchasing, according to 2026 dealership benchmarking data.
 Yet many dealerships still fail to give shoppers a compelling reason to book one.

 Test drive incentive promotions solve this by attaching a tangible reward to the act of taking a test drive, independent of whether the customer ultimately buys.
 Typical rewards include fuel vouchers, retail gift cards, complimentary car valeting, or competition entries for a larger prize.